Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Heavenly Restricted Fighter.md

 #### Level 10: Perceptive Reflexes

 Starting at 10th level, your heightened perception and reflexes make you a formidable opponent in battle.
-- **Sturdy Frame**: You gain resistance to bludgeoning, piercing, and slashing damage from non-magical attacks.
 - **Quick Reactions**: When a creature misses you with a melee attack, you can use your reaction to make a single melee weapon attack against that creature.
 - **Eagle Eyes**: You can see in dim light as if it were bright light, and in darkness as if it were dim light, up to a range of 30 feet.